Throwing: How to teach kids to throw correctly

 If you think a little friendly competition will enhance your child’s interest, keep score – one point for every throw that goes in the box.

 Feeling confident?
-Try progressing to baseball throwing and catching together with baseball gloves.
+Try progressing to baseball throwing and catching together with baseball gloves like baseball players.
 Depending on the age of your child, you might want to use a sock ball or soft foam ball instead of an actual baseball.
 You don’t even need gloves if you are using a foam ball or a sock ball.

 Congratulations!
 You have opened the door to a new world of physical activity for your child.
 From simply playing catch to pitching a fastball, the basic skill of throwing provides the starting point for countless fun games and activities.

-12 responses to “Throwing: How to teach kids to throw correctly
+Running: How to teach kids to sprint correctly

 Great tip — these sorts of cues are excellent for giving kids a picture of what they should be doing.
 Cheers, Jim